juev/awesome-stars/README.md

 - [nrk/redis-lua](https://github.com/nrk/redis-lua) – A Lua client library for the redis key value storage system.
 - [stevedonovan/Microlight](https://github.com/stevedonovan/Microlight) – A little library of useful Lua functions, intended as the 'light' version of Penlight
 - [edubart/nelua-lang](https://github.com/edubart/nelua-lang) – Minimal, efficient, statically-typed and meta-programmable systems programming language heavily inspired by Lua, which compiles to C and native code.
-- [NvChad/NvChad](https://github.com/NvChad/NvChad) – An attempt to make neovim cli functional like an IDE while being very beautiful, blazing fast startuptime ~ 0.06 secs
+- [NvChad/NvChad](https://github.com/NvChad/NvChad) – An attempt to make neovim cli functional like an IDE while being very beautiful, blazing fast startuptime ~ 20ms to 70ms
 - [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) – A small, documented, and featureful neovim starter config
 - [nvim-lua/nvim-lua-plugin-template](https://github.com/nvim-lua/nvim-lua-plugin-template) – A starter template for a Neovim plugin written in Lua
 - [simrat39/symbols-outline.nvim](https://github.com/simrat39/symbols-outline.nvim) – A tree like view for symbols in Neovim using the Language Server Protocol.
 Supports all your favourite languages.